Tsantaris/Project-Real_estate_market_of_Thessaloniki/README.md

 # Project-spitogatos
-This is an ongoing project inspired by a data science course I did from IBM.
+This is an ongoing project inspired from an IBM data science course I took.

 The project is about finding the best "value for money" house to buy in the city of Thessaloniki in Greece.